 The safety, convenience and newfound choice that comes with online shopping suggest that it is only going to become more important, and more popular, in the future.

-So, what does all this mean for your business?
+So, what does all this mean for your brand?
 It means that prioritizing ecommerce and the strength of your last mile delivery experience has to be top-of-mind going forward.

 The 2020 Canada Post report on ecommerce proves this in its breakdown of the biggest influences driving retailer choice.
 Here are the top four: